PIA laid off nearly 1,000 employees to save costs, PM aide told

 PIA laid off nearly 1,000 employees, PM aide told

-ISLAMABAD: Adviser to the Prime Minister on Revenue and Finance Dr Abdul Hafeez Shaikh says the government wants Pakistan International Airlines (PIA) to effectively utilise all its assets, improve revenue streams and ensure financial discipline.
+ISLAMABAD: Adviser to the Prime Minister on Revenue and Finance Dr. Abdul Hafeez Shaikh says the government wants Pakistan International Airlines (PIA) to effectively utilize all its assets, improve revenue streams and ensure fiscal discipline.

 Talking to PIA CEO Air Marshal Arshad Malik and his team today, he stressed the need for a viable and independently made corporate plan to help PIA overcome its difficulties and achieve sustainability in its business processes and flight operations.

-He termed the ongoing haj operation a success with almost 90 per cent efficiency achieved in the pre-haj flight operation and they expected similar results in the post-haj operation for which all-out efforts were made to bring back the pilgrims as per schedule.
+He termed the ongoing Hajj operation a success with almost 90 percent efficiency achieved in the pre-haj flight operation and they expected similar results in the post-haj operation for which all-out efforts were made to bring back the pilgrims as per schedule.

 Dr Shaikh instructed his team in the Ministry of Finance to work closely with the PIA management and extend them all possible financial help, keeping in view the availability of fiscal space.